Hansastro/Nanodregree_Data_Analyst/Chapter6/ud120-projects/final_project/Report.md

 Three meta-features are added:
 - The total benefit (total_payments + total_stock_value)
 - The from and to POI fractions (mail sent to/from POI divided by the total amount of from/to mail)

+# Select the features
+# Run a classifier
+# Check the precision and recall